Boolean Observation Games: Discussion and Conclusion

-There are many directions for further research.
+{\bf Extensions of the Model.} There are many extensions of the model which are interesting for further research.
 One could imagine a whole and ever widening range of qualitative incomplete information games of imperfect information.
-For the strategies, instead of merely revealing the value of propositional variables, we could consider revealing the value of any epistemic proposition (as already considered in \cite{agotnesetal:2011,agotnesetal.qa:2011} for the more complex Kripke models).
-Instead of having merely partitions (exhaustive and exclusive) of all variables, one could consider overlapping sets of variables (exhaustive but not exclusive, so more than one player may observe the same variables).\footnote{Kindly suggested by Paul Harrenstein.} Doing the same for Boolean games would create the possibility of conflict, as not more than one player can control the value of a variable.
+For the strategies, instead of merely revealing the value of propositional variables, we could consider revealing the value of any epistemic proposition, as already considered in \cite{agotnesetal:2011,agotnesetal.qa:2011} for more complex, arbitrary, Kripke models.
+Instead of having merely partitions (exhaustive and exclusive) of all variables, one could consider overlapping sets of variables (exhaustive but not exclusive, so more than one player may observe the same variables)\footnote{Kindly suggested by Paul Harrenstein.} {as for example employed in \cite{belardinellietal:2017}}.
+Doing the same for Boolean games would create the possibility of conflict, as not more than one player can control the value of a variable.
 But as many agents as you wish can make the same observation.

-Another interesting extension to explore would be to consider iterated observation games, wherein players can gradually reveal more and more of their variables.
+Another interesting extension to explore would be to consider iterated Boolean observation games, wherein players can gradually reveal more and more of their variables.
 This would be a generalization similar to that already studied for Boolean games in \cite{GutierrezHW15,GutierrezHPW16}.
-It would involve epistemic temporal goals (or dynamic epistemic goals).
+It would involve epistemic temporal goals or dynamic epistemic goals.
 Different from iterated Boolean games, in iterated Boolean observation games one can only reveal more and more variables in every round, until all have been revealed.
+This should therefore considerably reduce the complexity of iterated Boolean observation games with respect to otherwise comparable iterated Boolean games.

 Yet another relevant direction is (epistemic) incentive engineering in Boolean observation games, similar to what is studied in Boolean games \cite{WEK13,Tur13,HTW17}.